 My Competitor Has A New Patent . . .

 Your competitor just released a new product that has your customers talking.
-Yeah, it’s pretty cool, and also scary — particularly when it has a new patent.
+Yeah, it’s pretty cool, and also scary — particularly when they have a new patent.
 Now what can you do?

 The New Patent Scenario